 Sam’s Club members have access to the retailer’s auto buying program, which is powered by TrueCar.
 The service allows members to purchase a vehicle entirely online at a discounted price or set up a test drive and complete the purchase in person with the same savings.

 To get started, you’ll have to confirm your Sam’s Club membership online.
 Then you can search for new or used vehicles or just browse the current inventory.
 You’ll be able to see what others have paid and get real pricing on actual cars.
-According to the website, members save an average of $3,463 off MSRP with the car-buying service.

 If you’re shopping for a new car, a concierge may be a good option for you.
 Car concierges are another type of car-buying service generally available online or over the phone.
 You may have to pay an upfront fee for these services or a percentage of what they save you after the sale.